AndrewMartchenko/Offset_Path/README.md

 # Offset_Path
-Impemination of CAD like feature to "offset" and entire path.
+Impemination of CAD like feature to "offset" an entire path.
 Interior angles are kept sharp, exterior angles are smothed.

 ![Screenshot](screenshot.png)